ipath soft edges full

 • Welcome to Maria!

-We are happy to welcome Maria Lamprakopoulu, who joined our group in May as a PhD student!
+We are happy to welcome Maria Lamprakopoulou, who joined our group in May as a PhD student!
 Maria holds an MSc in Pharmacy and brings great enthusiasm for analytical science and metabolomics.
 Her PhD project will focus on microbiome-derived lipids, from structural characterization to quantitative profiling across a diverse range of human biofluids.
 Her work…

 • Lipids capture the essence of our chemical individuality